BrunoDucati-Vazquez/BrunoDucati-Vazquez/README.md

 > *"Driving impactful data solutions through automation, engineering, and a passion for continuous learning."*

-I'm a **Junior Data Engineer** based in São Paulo, Brazil, with hands-on experience building end-to-end data pipelines on **Azure**, designing **REST APIs**, and engineering Medallion Lakehouse architectures.
+I'm a **Software Engineer** based in São Paulo, Brazil, with hands-on experience building end-to-end data pipelines on **Azure**, designing **REST APIs**, and engineering Medallion Lakehouse architectures.
 I thrive in Agile environments and take pride in delivering clean, reliable, scalable data solutions that directly improve business outcomes.

 - 🏭 Currently working at **Voxxel Consultoria de Sistemas** as a Software Engineer
 - ☁️ Focused on the **Azure Data Engineering** ecosystem: Databricks, Synapse, Delta Lake, dbt